WHAT IS STUDENT SENATE?

 OUR STUDENT TRUSTEES

-Grade 12 From CKSS
+Grade 10 From APHS

-Grade 12 from APHS
+Grade 10 from OTHS

 Follow our Instagram!